Philemonkiplangat/Loan-elegibility-prediction/README.md

 # Loan-elegibility-prediction
-In this project, I analyzed data from a financial institution provided from Kaggle and trained certain algorithms relating to a bank customer's eligibility for loans.
+In this project, I analyzed data from a financial institution provided from Kaggle and trained certain algorithms relating to a bank customer's eligibility for loans and finally evaluating the best fit tobe used.